chris92vr/Fit-and-Lift/README.md

 * Membership
 Contains all the membership plans available.
-If the user is already registered he can choose to extend his subscription.
+Users that are already registered, can choose to extend their subscription.

 * Blog
 You can view the Blog and search keywords from all post.